YARA BELGIUM S.A.

 23 Jun 2025

-Their ask — Yara requests explicit recognition of fertilizers' role in the bioeconomy strategy and regulatory changes to enable nutrient recycling.
+Message — Yara requests explicit recognition of fertilizers' role in the bioeconomy strategy and regulatory changes to enable nutrient recycling.
 They want streamlined End-of-Waste procedures and incentives for low-carbon fertilizers through CAP or industrial policy.1234

-How it helps them — This would support their domestic fertilizer production and create market incentives for their low-carbon products.567
+Why — This would support their domestic fertilizer production and create market incentives for their low-carbon products.567

-Who loses — Competing fertilizer exporters outside Europe lose market access as EU reduces import dependency.8
+Impact — Competing fertilizer exporters outside Europe lose market access as EU reduces import dependency.8

 Meeting with Aurel Ciobanu-Dordea (Director Environment)